HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/leap/configuration.md

         For more details on defining a server customization, refer to [Open Liberty server customizations](https://opensource.hcltechsw.com/leap-doc/latest/helm_open_liberty_custom.html){target="_blank"}.

         !!!important
-            !!! important
             The `openIdConnectClient` redirects to `https://<your-domain>/oidcclient/redirect/<unique-oidc-id>` after authentication.
 Make sure the valid redirect URIs in your IdP include an entry that matches this pattern, and use a different ID than the one you use for DX.
 You might also need to update your Ingress or Gateway API configuration so that `/oidcclient/redirect/<unique-oidc-id>` redirects to the Leap service.

     4. Add the following config properties related to OIDC in the `values.yaml` file.